m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

 - If the state is `Done`, return ready.

 #### 3. `SleepFuture: drop`
-- The timer thread should be woken up and completed when the future is dropped to ensure it doesn't hold onto the waker channel
+- The timer thread needs its waker removed to close its channel and drop the arc to the executor.
-- Remove the  waker from the shared state and wake the thread.

 #### Hints